Liu2k5/Weasel_HanNom_Keyboard/README.md

 So, I hope you all positively give me feedback and suggest words not added yet in order to improve our typing experience.

-The latest one is based on Bảng chữ Hán Nôm chuẩn thường dùng (29/06/2023)
+The latest one is based on Bảng chữ Hán Nôm chuẩn thường dùng (29/06/2023) and the latest changes of Weasel Hán Nôm IME.

 **HOW TO SET**